Gwen Stefani Reveals Her Toned Stomach & Legs In A Bikini Top, Short Shorts With Blake Shelton

 As Inquisitr previously reported, Gwen and Blake started their celebrations a little early as she sung “Happy Birthday” to her man in a video she shared to Instagram Stories.

-Gwen then wrote, “Bday weekend has begun!!” as she serenaded Shelton who she referred to “Blakey”.
+Gwen then wrote, “Bday weekend has begun!!” as she serenaded Shelton who she referred to “Blakey.”

-The sweet birthday moment came shortly after Stefani gushed over her man during an appearance on The Ellen DeGeneres Show in April as she opened up about their more than two year relationship.
+The sweet birthday moment came shortly after Stefani gushed over her man during an appearance on The Ellen DeGeneres Show in April as she opened up about their more than two-year relationship.

-People revealed at the time that the twosome spoke about Blake being named the magazine’s ‘Sexiest Man Alive’ to which Gwen admitted that she thinks the “Honey Bee” singer has actually “got sexier” since they first started dating in 2015.
+People revealed at the time that the twosome spoke about Blake being named the magazine’s “Sexiest Man Alive” to which Gwen admitted that she thinks the “Honey Bee” singer has actually “got sexier” since they first started dating in 2015.

 “It just keeps getting better and cuter and more country,” Stefani then added of their relationship on the daytime talk show of her romance with Shelton, adding that she thinks about walking down the aisle and marrying Blake “all the time,” though the star is yet to officially pop the question.